CKFU-FM

 CKFU-FM, branded as 100.1 Moose FM, is a Canadian radio station, broadcasting in Fort St. John, British Columbia.
 The station is one of the few commercial low power FM (LPFM) stations operating in Canada.

-The station originally played a classic hits format, from the launch of the station in 2003 until March 12, 2009, when the station flipped to country.
+The station launched in 2003, branded as Moose FM from its inauguration, originally playing a classic hits format; on March 12, 2009, the station flipped to a country music format, keeping the Moose brand.

-Russ Wagg, on behalf of a corporation to be incorporated (669375 B. C. Ltd.) received approval by the CRTC on February 12, 2003 and was launched on September 1 that same year.
+Russ Wagg, on behalf of 669375 B. C. Ltd., received a broadcast approval from the CRTC on February 12, 2003, and the station launched on September 1, 2003 – branded as Moose FM from its inauguration.